elvispolimi/muDock/README.md

 # muDock — Molecular Docking Microapp

 muDock is a compact, Autodock-style docking engine that uses a genetic algorithm and the Autodock 4.0 energy model.
-It is designed as a small, focused codebase for experimenting with performance techniques (kernel porting, vectorization, accelerator backends, and approximation strategies) while remaining a usable docking tool.
+It was born as a benchmarking tool for Autodock-style workflows, and today it remains a small, focused codebase for experimenting with performance techniques (kernel porting, vectorization, accelerator backends, and approximation strategies) while staying usable as a docking tool.

+The pipeline is intentionally split into clean stages (input parsing, scoring, search, and output), so individual pieces can be swapped or extended.
+That structure makes it practical to prototype new scoring functions, docking algorithms, or search strategies without rewriting the rest of the system.

 ## Repository layout